This story is from our partner NativeEnergy and was originally published on 9/25/12.

 Brown bananas make great bread, soft berries can be turned into stellar pie, and stale bread makes perfect croutons.
 An overabundance of vegetables can be canned or frozen for long-term enjoyment.
 Leftovers can be refreshed in a new meal.
 Some of our favorite and most familiar recipes evolved from an era when food was too precious to waste.
 By revisiting these cooking methods, you’ll expand your repertoire and your savings.

-4. Keep it visiblerefrigerator
+4. Keep it visible

 I know all too well that forgotten food is rotten food.
 We may have every intention to eat something, but during a hectic week, that container in the back of the fridge often goes unnoticed.
 Keep it top of mind by rotating older items to the front, and check your shelves frequently.